-A couple of days ago, Sophia had her very last violin lesson.
+A couple of days ago, my 9-year-old had her very last violin lesson.
 Yes, you read that right.
 I let her quit music lessons after four years of sticking it out.
 It wasn’t an easy decision for me at all and I feel like a great big failure of a music mom.
-The Maestro is the one who actually finally convinced me that it was time to stop trying to make violin lessons work for her and move on.
+My husband is the one who actually finally convinced me that it was time to stop trying to make violin lessons work for her and move on.
 And as much as it pains me to admit it, he was right.

 Every one of my kids has wanted to quit their music lessons at one time or another.
-I remember Bria going through a huge period of hating her violin and hating to practice when she was just about Sophia’s age.
+I remember my oldest daughter going through a huge period of hating her violin and hating to practice when she was just about nine years old, too.
 But the thing is, she still practiced.
 And I can count on one hand the number of times I’ve ever had to remind her to practice.
 Because, see, even though her mouth was telling me how much she hated the violin, I would watch her practice and her body would tell me something different.
 Even if you ask her nearly 15-year-old self right now if she likes playing the violin, she’ll probably say no with her mouth.
 But when you watch her play, you’ll know that it just isn’t true.

 I think most kids go through these phases when they want to quit their music lessons.
 I certainly did.
 I actually wrote a persuasive essay in my 8th grade English class to convince my parents that I should be allowed to quit piano lessons.
 And they let me!